 Workshop: Building Your Own Movement

-As an innovative visionary and activator, Victoria Jones, has transformed the Memphis arts landscape to meet needs of Black artists and the community that legacy arts institutions had long ignored.
+As an innovative visionary and activator, Victoria Jones has transformed the Memphis arts landscape to meet the needs of Black artists and the community that legacy arts institutions had long ignored.
 During this workshop, Victoria will guide participants in developing community and concrete action plans to address their own local community needs.

 Panel Discussion: Conjuring Futures: Black Women Writers Reimagining the World